sgayathrii/TodoListReact/README.md

    ![](./screenshot/todoform.png)

-2. When user click `Submit` it should show the to do item
+2. When user click `Submit` it should show the to do item.
+The color of to-do item must match the to-do status:

+   - in-progress: blue
+   - done : green
+   - not-started: red

    ![](./screenshot/todolist.png)